jericosergio/prompt-engineer-browser-extension/README.md

 ## 🧭 Modes

-You can switch between two modes of prompt construction:
+You can switch between three modes of prompt construction:

 ### 1. Manual Mode
 Provides three structured inputs (Title, Scenario, Goal/Requirements).
 Best when you want tight control over each component.